Find your local branch

 We can also administer preventive treatment around the outside of the home.
 It’s a good idea to receive regular preventive treatments to keep crickets from becoming a problem.

 Our treatment should resolve the cricket problem quickly, but if you continue to notice activity about a week after we have treated, let us know and we will return to take care of the issue.
 Depending on your area, we may also offer a pest-proofing service for your premises.
 Check to see if your local office provides this service.
-Additionally, house crickets are covered under Ehrlich’s PestFree365+ plan.
+Additionally, house crickets are covered under Ehrlich’s year-round protection plan, PestFree365+.

 Crickets may infest your home in their search for water, food or shelter.
 Learn how to prevent an infestation.
 Here’s a checklist of steps to consider taking: